hongjes1/UGChordstoFlats/README.md

 ![picture alt](https://i.imgur.com/nj3H02W.png "List of contributions for the song Lay Me Down, sorted by submission type")

 ### UG React, the new interface ###
-__toFlatsnew__ works on the to-be-updated site, which is currently in beta for contributors only and dubbed *UG React*.
+__toFlatsnew__ works on the now-updated site, which is currently in beta for contributors only and dubbed *UG React*.
 An excerpt of [this chord chart](https://tabs.ultimate-guitar.com/tab/pvris/whats_wrong_chords_2042995) without the changes applied can be found below:

 ![picture alt](https://i.imgur.com/hcqDIIh.png "Example of a chord chart formatted in the beta.")